Back to Forests

 It’s about what happens nowtoday—in the quiet space where ideas become choices.

-And you don’t need a perfect plan.
+And you do not need a perfect plan.

-You need a path.
+You need a faithful next step.

 Start With Surrender (Not a Spreadsheet)